webpack/webpack/README.md

 	</a>
   <h1>webpack</h1>
   <p>
-    webpack is a bundler for modules.
-The main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
+    webpack is a module bundler.
+Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
   <p>
 </div>